 #

 You can build a swap as a static function that takes two arguments and exchanges their owners.
-This method preserves ordinal ranges, so it is safe to use this smart objects that contain ordinals.

 export class NFT extends Contract {